Nmene018/https-github.com-Nmene018-theatre-link/README.md

 * User has to be able to create an account and log back in with all their previous information (favorites, matches) saved.
 * User has to be able to click on a movie genre and swipe yes or no on all the movies within the specified genre
-* User must be able to see all the movies that swipped right to in their favorites
+* User must be able to see all the movies that swipped right to on their profile page
-* User must be able to see all the profiles of the users that they have matched with for each of the movies they have in their favorites
+* User must be able to see all the matches they have made with other users for any of the movies they swipped right to
-* Profile page for each user that also shows all the movies that they have swipped right o
+* Profile page for each user

 **Optional Nice-to-have Stories**
 * Streaming vs. In Theater Choice of Available Movies
 * Adults vs Kids
 * Chat Feature

 ### 2. Screen Archetypes